 3. THE IMPORTANCE OF DIVERSIFICATION

 Diversification is the financial equivalent of not putting all your eggs in one basket.
-Experts agree that the asset mix of your investments – safety, income and growth, account for more than 80% of your portfolio’s return.
+Experts agree that proper diversification helps to manage risk and improve expected returns over the long run.

 4. START EARLY